rozukke/rust-gan/README.md

 system (tested with driver version `560.70`).
 Starting a shell with `nix develop` should print "CUDA found!" to the console.

 ## Usage
 For development purposes, use `nix develop` to start a dev shell with all required packages.
 Place an appropriate model file into the `model` directory.
-Ensure it has a `.pth` extension.
-Some models may not be able to be loaded, so a working one is provided here (TODO).
+One such model can be downloaded [here](https://drive.google.com/file/d/1fCKufxu-a0vewCP1Y_7DP_JmrPxBXYCF/view?usp=sharing).
+It is recommended to use this model as a specific architecture is required.

 ### Inference with shell
 - The executable is in the format `rust-gan [OPTIONS] <DEVICE>`, where the device is either CPU or GPU.